Jitendarkumara/TestingPurposecode/README.md

-As discussed on Thursday we have to complete GP2 task , so some changes are require to complete The task , kindly call me to discuss and final it before 10 am so that I could complete it before the Time limit.

-All point I will explain in call .
+As discussed on Thursday, we need to complete the GP2 task.
+Some changes are required to complete it.
+Kindly call me to discuss and finalize the details before 10 AM, so that I can complete it within the time limit.
+I will explain all the points during the call.